YetiForceCompany/YetiForceDoc/docs/1-introduction/3-installation-manual.md

 ## Step 3 - Choose installation type

 Decide where you want to install the system - you can choose your own server or buy our hosting or cloud services.
-If you'd like to use our services, after clicking the "Buy" button you will be able to make the payment.
+If you'd like to use our services, after clicking the "Buy" button, you will be able to make the payment.

 ![step 3](install-3.png)

 ## Step 4 - Server configuration review

-In the fourth stepyou can find your current web server configuration compared to the requirements of YetiForce (what needs to be changed and to what values to set).
+In the fourth step, you can find your current web server configuration compared to the requirements of YetiForce (what needs to be changed and to what values to set).
 It is necessary to remember that this configuration may change according to different requirements applied to the application and a deployment company should take it into consideration.
-For example, if you generate large reports that have a longer generating time than the maximum time set in `max_execution_time` parameter, then it is necessary to set the parameters in such a way that time of executing a script is always longer than time for generating a report.
+For example, if you generate large reports that have a longer generating time than the maximum time set in the `max_execution_time` parameter, then it is necessary to set the parameters in such a way that the time of executing a script is always longer than the time for generating a report.
 Otherwise, reports may not be generated successfully.

 Make sure your administrator is familiar with [web server requirements](/introduction/requirements/).
-If all required parameters are not met and you attempt to proceed with the installation, the application will display a warning message.
+If all required parameters are not met, and you attempt to proceed with the installation, the application will display a warning message.

-Once you are aware of the risks associated with incorrect web server configuration you can click "OK" and move to the next step.
+Once you are aware of the risks associated with incorrect web server configuration you can click "OK", and move to the next step.

 ![step 4](install-4.png)

 ## Step 5 - Access data configuration

-In this step you need to enter access data to a database as well as set output parameters for the system.
+In this step, you need to enter access data to a database as well as set output parameters for the system.
 A database will be created on the basis of this data (when this option has been activated).
 The structure of the database will be copied together with basic records and an administrator account will be created, so after completing the installation it will be possible to log on this account.

 If incorrect access data is entered into the database, an error message will be displayed.